reactivize/dockerDevSetup/readme.md

 - Use the 'attach' config section
 - set the "address" key to your docker container ip address
 - set the "remoteRoot" to the value of APPROOT environment variable in the Dockerfile
-- notice the debugger's "port" value, '5858' is used in the 'docker run' command
+- notice the debugger's "port" value, '5858' must match the EXPOSE value in the Dockerfile

 jsconfig.json
 - just an autocreated VSC config file